CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/2_firstsprint.md

 To receive full credit for the presentation, we expect:

-- [ ] All team members to be present for the presentation (or have contacted their TAs ahead of time to request an absence) and to contribute towards presenting their team’s progress
+- [ ] All team members to be present for the presentation (or have contacted the instructor ahead of time to request an absence) and to contribute towards presenting their team’s progress
 - [ ] All of the material described above covered in the presentation
 - [ ] PDF Slides uploaded to Gradescope for grading & feedback